Paty3672/Paty3672/README.md

-### <div align="left">I'm Patrícia, a full-time data analytic student 👨‍💻 working on improving my skills and eager to start a new career 🚀</div>
+### <div align="left">I'm Patrícia, a full-time data analytics student 👨‍💻 working on improving my skills and eager to start a new career 🚀</div>

 - 🔭 I’m currently working on improving my GitHub account and increasing my portfolio